56th Fighter Wing transforms learning with Embry-Riddle educational partnership

+LUKE AIR FORCE BASE, Arizona – Training the world’s greatest fighter pilots and combat-ready warfighters is nothing new for the 56th Fighter Wing, where education and innovation merge to create the epicenter of airpower.

+Operating under the Air Education and Training Command, the fighter wing has been granted the responsibility to research, teach, and train to fulfill the Air Force’s mission to Fly, Fight, and Win; thus, in February 2022, AETC and Luke Air Force Base took a huge step in expanding the wing’s training potential.

-The 56th FW at Luke Air Force Base, Arizona, entered into a mutually beneficial Education Partnership Agreement with Embry-Riddle Aeronautical University in February 2022 to provide access for undergraduate researchers and software developers to foster the development of new technologies in the aviation and aerospace arenas.
-The partnership enables AETC to promote the education of future scientists and engineers, while enhancing and broadening the professional and technical career development of its personnel through joint research exchanges.
-(U.S. Air Force graphic / Dan Hawkins)
+The 56th FW entered into a mutually beneficial Education Partnership Agreement (EPA) with Embry-Riddle Aeronautical University to provide access for undergraduate researchers and software developers to foster the development of new technologies in the aviation and aerospace arenas.

+Embry-Riddle, whose Worldwide Campus has been working with military members since 1970, has been a staple for Luke’s airmen looking to earn undergraduate certifications and a number of degrees for years.
+Now, with this partnership, Embry-Riddle will offer students the ability to produce deliverables and train in a real-world environment alongside the military.

+According to Abby Boggs, AETC Defense Lab Technology Transfer Manager at Joint Base San Antonio-Randolph, Texas, the EPA enables AETC to promote the education of future scientists and engineers, while enhancing and broadening the professional and technical career development of its personnel through joint research exchanges.

 |Date Taken: